 What is the Kaplan Leadership Program looking for in an applicant?

-More specifically we are looking for students that meet the following criteria:
+More specifically we are searching for students who embody:

 Victoria Flores-Almazan, Cohort 14